 Motherscholar.org, a part of The Motherscholar Project*, seeks to empower, build community, and advocate for motherscholars throughout the world by highlighting through visual representation the presence of women who are both mothers and scholars throughout academia.

-As more women enter academia worldwide, there is an increasing representation of motherscholars within academia and thus a clear need to support such students and faculty.
-The Motherscholar Project demonstrates the global presence and excellence of motherscholars with children ranging in age from newborn to 27 years old, throughout the academic pipeline from adjunct faculty, directors, graduate students, assistant, associate, full professors, to deans, and has garnered growing support from across North America, Africa, Europe, Eurasia, Asia, and Oceania.**
+As more women enter academia worldwide, there is an increasing representation of motherscholars within academia and thus a clear need to support such students, faculty, and staff.
+The Motherscholar Project demonstrates the global presence and excellence of motherscholars with children ranging from pregnancy through adulthood, throughout the academic pipeline from adjunct faculty, directors, graduate students, assistant, associate, full professors, to deans, and has garnered growing support from across North America, Africa, Europe, Eurasia, Asia, and Oceania.**

 *Thank you to Cheryl Matias for the integral term “motherscholar” (Matias, 2011) as a way to “coalesce” the identities of academic and mother, and for the willingness to join the Project.